 Why Make a Down Payment?
-Birmingham AL
+Toyota For Sale in Birmingham, AL

 What exactly is a down payment?
 And why do some think it’s a good idea?
 The term down payment is generally used when buying a big ticket item like a house or a refrigerator or a car.
 Because it’s a higher price point, it’s likely you are buying it on credit.
 The down payment is that first payment made when you agree to purchase that item.
 It may differ from the monthly amount you will owe.
 So why make a bigger down payment?